Path Integral and Asian Options: Integrating out

 \subsection{Call options}

 Now we consider the Asian call option, whose payoff function is

 The integration we need to do is

 We have used the formula (6.623.8) of \cite{GR07} in the last line.
 Note that, unlike (\ref{IP}) is always true, (\ref{CO}) is convergent only under the condition $\nu+|\mathrm{Re}\,\rho|<-2$.
 For the integration part of the pricing kernel $\mathcal{P}(\tau,x,\xi)$ to be convergent, we should require $\nu<-2$.
 Then there are at least $n=0,1$ two terms in the finite summation part of (\ref{PK}).
 But these two terms are both divergent since $\nu+(-\nu-2n)\geq-2$ for $n=0,1$.
 Therefore for call options we cannot naively interchange the order of the integrations over $u$ and $\xi$.
-In the theory of finance we have so-called put-call parity relation \cite{GY93}
+However we have the so-called put-call parity relation \cite{GY93}

 We can use this relation to obtain the value of Asian call options from that of put options.
-However it is interesting to find a direct calculation method of this result.